EOSIO/history-tools/doc/build-ubuntu-1804.md

+---
-# Ubuntu Server 18.04 instructions
+content_title: Ubuntu Server 18.04 instructions
+---

 These instructions assume:
 * You are using a minimal Ubuntu Server 18.04 image; other versions may not work